sudo-kraken/k3s-cluster-maintenance/README.md

 - Review the role tasks before deployment
 - Monitor the process during execution

 Use at your own risk.
-The authors are not responsible for any damage or data loss.
+I am not responsible for any damage or data loss.

----

-**Enterprise-grade K3s maintenance made simple**